paragonie/airship-docs/en-us/02-basic-usage/01-Crew.md

 # Crew

-This section covers user accounts, authentication, and access controls.
+This section covers the basics of user accounts, Authors, and collaboration.

 ## Users